My Island Home: Warumpi Band version

 It was first recorded in 1986 and released on the Warumpi Band's second album Go Bush! by Parole Records in 1987.
-Rrurrumbu would later record a version of it in the Gumatj language for his debut solo album Nerbu Message.
+Rrurrumbu would later record a version of it in the Gumatj language for his debut solo album, Nerbu Message.

 Christine Anu version

 In January 1995, Christine Anu released a version of the song as the second single from her debut studio album, Stylin' Up.
 Anu, a Torres Strait Islander, changed some lyrics to reflect her circumstances. e.g.: Rather than moving to the desert, she compares island life to the city life, and from the point of view of a woman.
-In the music video, it intercedes between her singing, and an Aboriginal man deciding to drop his job as a cleaner, and start running through the city, the desert, and finally to the ocean.
-When he gets there, he swims to his home island and waves at his kid and wife.

 At the 1995 APRA Awards, "My Island Home" won Song of the Year.
 At the ARIA Music Awards of 1995, "Island Home" was nominated for Song of the Year, but lost to "Chains" by Tina Arena.

 Despite peaking at number 67 on the Australian singles chart, it spent 20 weeks on the national top 100 chart.
 The song was voted at number 47 in the Triple J Hottest 100, 1995.

-Anu performed the song at the closing ceremony of the 2000 Summer Olympics and at opening ceremony of the 2000 Summer Paralympics in Sydney.
-The song was also listed in APRA Top 30 Australian songs of all time in 2001.

-Anu re-recorded the song for her second album Come My Way in 2000, subtitled "Earth Beat" version, which removed the echoed effects during the choruses, but added subtle synth effects and more prominent guitar during the song, making it sound more rhythmic and polished, whereas the original was driven more with a drum beat.
+In 2000, Anu re-recorded a reworked version of the song for her second studio album Come My Way.
+Subtitled "Earth Beat", it removed the echoed effects during the choruses, but added subtle synth effects and more prominent guitar during the song, making it sound more rhythmic and polished, whereas the original was driven more with a drum beat.
+She would perform this version at the closing ceremony of the 2000 Summer Olympics, and the opening ceremony of the 2000 Summer Paralympics in Sydney, which prompted a reissue of the album's second single Jump to Love, but as a limited edition double A-side which included the song.

+A music video was made for each version of the song.
+For the Earth Beat version, it intercedes between her singing, and an Aboriginal man deciding to drop his job as a cleaner.
+He starts running through the city, the desert, and finally to the ocean, where he swims to his home island and waves at his kid and wife.

+In 2001, the song was listed in APRA Top 30 Australian songs of all time.

 In 2016, Anu's rendition was inducted into the National Film and Sound Archive's Sounds of Australia.

-In 2018, Anu performed the song at the opening ceremony of the 2018 Commonwealth Games in Gold Coast.
+In 2018, Anu performed the song at the opening ceremony of the 2018 Commonwealth Games on the Gold Coast.